Research

 Focusing on the shifting communication environment, this line of research investigates the temporal dynamics of (mis/dis)information flows in the networked environment and how they shape understandings of dissimilar social groups and activism among marginalized populations.

 A prominent line of inquiry looks at the role of networked communication in gendered justice and surrounding political discourses, as in the case of #MeToo movement.
+Recently, I have been investigating the challenges that such social justice voices are facing in the contemporary media and political environment, such as politicization of social justice causes, online hate and violence, and targeted mis/disinformation.

 Context, community, and polarization